FedericoTs/LinkedinAnalytics/docs/tempo_lab_guide.md

 - Maintain consistent card-based layout for dashboard components
 - Use appropriate visualizations for different types of data
 - Ensure all dashboard components are responsive

+### Network Visualization

+- Use the Neo4j driver from `src/lib/neo4j.ts` to fetch network data
+- Use D3.js force simulation for interactive network graphs
+- Implement filtering options to focus on specific connection types
+- Handle loading and error states appropriately
+- Provide meaningful tooltips and interaction for network nodes

 ### Edge Functions